bb-io/Taus/README.md

 <!-- begin docs -->

-TAUS Quality Estimate by Language Data Network helps users assess the quality of machine-translated content and make informed decisions about its suitability for various purposes.
+TAUS EPIC API helps users assess the quality of machine-translated content and make informed decisions about its suitability for various purposes.

 ## Before setting up

 Before you can connect you need to make sure that:

 - You have a TAUS account.
 - You have an API key corresponding to your TAUS account.
-You can find API keys [here](https://www.taus.net/user/services)
+You can find API keys [here](https://www.taus.net/user/epic-api/keys)

 ## Connecting